 All about fishing for smallmouth and largemouth bass in North Dakota lakes.

 Bass Fishing Lakes In North Dakota

 Bass are aggressive feeders and agile enough to chase down and catch most of their favorite foods.
 They are most easily caught during a feeding spree but can also be enticed into striking an anglers bait for reasons other than hunger.
 They are predatory by nature and at times will strike at anything that enters their domain.
-If it moves and they can get it into their large mouth, bass will attempt to eat it.
+If it moves, and they can get it into their large mouth, bass will attempt to eat it.
 They can eat a sunfish up to one-third their own length.

 Bass are one of the most sought after of all the game fish.
 Its appeal spans cultures, age groups and genders to tap on the heart strings of anglers everywhere.
 Join us in our endeavor to offer information about bass fishing on your favorite bass lake in North Dakota.

 The North Dakota state record largemouth bass came out of Nelson Lake and the state record smallmouth bass was caught from Lake Sakakawea.

 Bass fishing information, by state.

 Learn the lifecycle of a bass

 The more you know about the seasonal migration of bass, the more likely you are to be looking in the right area next time you visit North Dakota bass fishing lakes.
 Bass become active in spring and begin the spawning process in shallow water.
 As summer arrives they move to deeper, cooler water.
 In fall they migrate into the shallows again and feed heavily preparing for their move to deeper water to wait out winter.
 Visit the bass fishing page for more in-depth information about bass activities.